sacredbanana/AmigaGPT/README.md

 ## Developing
 If you would like to build this project from source you will need Bebbo's **amiga-gcc** toolchain here https://github.com/bebbo/amiga-gcc

-Be sure to add `NDK=3.2` to the `make` options.
-Once your `amiga-gcc` dev environment is installed, you will need to download the contents of
+Once installed, get the required other SDK's from https://github.com/sacredbanana/AmigaSDK-gcc and put these in your Amiga dev environment created in the above step.

 ## License